 The use of the commutershed for the determination of the prospective housing need is not only reasonable under various Court decisions but well grounded in the planning literature.
-It also has a sound planning foundation orienting in terms of new housing construction employment opportunities. near The 45-minute commute was somewhat higher than the median travel time for all working residents in Warren Township (approximately 30 minutes) but included approximately 85 percent of the employed residents.
+It also has a sound planning foundation in terms of orienting new housing construction near employment opportunities.
+The 45-minute commute was somewhat higher than the median travel time for all working residents in Warren Town-ship (approximately 30 minutes) but included approximately 85 percent of the employed residents.

-The language in the final memorandum differed slightly from the draft.
+5The language in the final memorandum differed slightly from the draft.
 Report prepared by John Chadwick IV, Richard T. Coppola, and Harvey S. Moskowitz, to Honorable Eugene D.